-Yes you really can have a pregnancy doula!
+Yes you really can have an antepartum doula for pregnancy!

 Need extra support during your pregnancy but not sure if you want a doula for your birth?
-You can choose to work with me just as your antenatal doula!
-I’m happy to help smooth your transition from pregnancy to baby with the resources and support you need as your antenatal doula.
+You can choose to work with me just as your antepartum doula!
+I’m happy to help smooth your transition from pregnancy to baby with the resources and support you need.
 My pregnancy doula support is always tailored specifically to your needs and desires.

 Why hire a doula during pregnancy?